 The Council recognises the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
-The charge we are required to make against Council Tax is based on the cash payable in the year so the real cost of post-employment / retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
+However, the charge the Council is required to make against Council Tax is based on the cash payable in the year so the real cost of post-employment / retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.

-The Council has given an undertaking to assume responsibility for liabilities relating to the South Yorkshire Pension Fund relating to staff transferred to St Leger Homes of Doncaster Ltd which was formed on 1st October 2005 to provide housing management and other services on behalf of the Council and Doncaster Children's Services Trust which became operational on 1st October 2014 to provide children's services on behalf of the Council.
+The Council is responsible for liabilities relating to the South Yorkshire Pension Fund, up to the date of transfer, relating to staff transferred to St Leger Homes of Doncaster Ltd (SLHD) which was formed on 1st October 2005 to provide housing management and other services on behalf of the Council and

+Doncaster Children's Services Trust (DCST) which became operational on 1st October 2014 to provide children's services on behalf of the Council.
+Any surplus/deficit for SLHD and DCST is shown in their own respective accounts.
+The Council provides a guarantee for SLHD and DCST for the pension fund deficit which is included in the contingent liability note.